Kevin Durant's Achilles Injury Irrevocably Alters NBA Finals and so Much More

 Amid all this, the Warriors and Raptors still have a Finals series to complete.

 If Golden State can somehow overcome the seemingly insurmountable loss of Durant, come back from a 3-1 deficit and win its third straight title, it will be one of the gutsiest, most impressive comebacks in NBA history.
-The odds are long, as the first five games of this series have shown both how undermanned Golden State is without Durant and how versatile the Raptors are.
+The odds are long, as the first five games of this series have shown both how undermanned Golden State is without Durant and how formidable the Raptors are.

 Durant wanted to be the Warriors' savior.
 It's probably too late for that.